uptonking/note4yaoo/lib-collab-replicache-community.md

   - This is also why Replicache is so fast while being backed by idb.
   - We don’t use idb as a kv store itself.
 It only stores pages of our custom b tree.

+- SQLite is unfortunately too slow in the browser to be used as a reactive database.

 - ## 🕹️✨ @hello_reflect is the only multiplayer system that supports database-style interactive transactions.
 - https://twitter.com/aboodman/status/1732484354637709507
   - People sometimes ask if they really need that though.
 Aren't CRDTs or json-patch enough?